paulazoo/behavior/analysis/Docs.md

 ## Outputs to folder:
 - movement_trial#.npy for each extracted hit movement
-- buffered_movement_trial#.npy for each extracted hit movement with a 300 sample buffer on either side

 # Path
 There are two parts to how a movement between point A and point B might vary.
 The first is variance in the actual movement path taken to get from point A to point B, and the second is the speed of the movement.
 Here, I'll analyze the movement path variance, `var_p`, across all __Hit__ trials that successfully have movement from the first threshold to the second threshold and back to the first threshold (this back threshold will effectively be a third threshold) from 1 day (and ignore variance in speed for now).